The GPS and the Constant Velocity of Light

 is

-velocity with respect to an absolute frame.
-Furthermore
+respect to an absolute frame.
+Furthermore in all

-an "illusion" due to Einstein's discordant clock synchronization.
+but it is an "illusion" due to Einstein's discordant clock

 Some